 The origin of the Dodgers started back in 1912, when the then Brooklyn team started calling themselves as the "Brooklyn Trolley Dodgers" something that happened in Brooklyn at the time.
 The name was shortened in 1932 to just the "Dodgers."
 The Dodgers started with the typical letter "B" logo till 1938, when the wordmark "Dodgers" was created and is still used today.
 The final logo is the wordmark within a diamond shape orange background.

 This is the last logo with a letter for the Dodgers.
-The Dodgers went to a block letter “B” in dark blue.
+A block letter “B” in green.

 1932 - 1936